gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/frequently-asked-questions-gij-cloud.md

 ## Support

-Topics related to Git Integration for Jira app support.

 ### Does the Git for Jira Cloud app support CJK languages or Unicode?

+Yes.
 Unicode characters are supported and displayed properly.

 ### Where can I find my App Information?

-You can find your App information by Navigating to the GIJ General settings

-First, click on the apps menu, then click "Git Integration for Jira", then click the 'Settings' button.
+1. Click **Apps** ➜ **Git Integration for Jira**.
+2. Click **Settings**.
+3. Copy the information at the bottom of the page, starting from "Current Build".

 ![](/wp-content/uploads/App-Information2-2025.png)

-Copy the information at the bottom of the page, starting from "Current Build".
-Include this information in your support request, or supply it to the support team if they have requested it.
+Include this information in support requests.

+<kbd>Last updated: December 2025</kbd>